about

 South Carolina Biennial 701 Center for Contemporary Art.
 2024

-National Juried Painting Exhbition.
+National Juried Painting Exhibition.
 University of Southern Mississippi 2023

 CCA Prize Finalist Show.
 701 Center for Contemporary Art 2022